theolivenbaum/resin/README.md

 ##IndexWriter

+Store the documents.
+But first analyze them and create field files that are queryable.
 There's not much to it:

 	public void Write(Document doc)
 	{